garethrogers2828/Football-Quiz/README.md

 ﻿# Football-Quiz

 ## Description

 Football quiz is a Premier League football quiz app designed for anyone who enjoys quizzing, sport, football and testing their knowledge.
+Questions are about the English Premier League specifically.
+This Website was created for the sole purpose of completing the second Milestone Project for the Code Institute's Full Stack Developer course.

 - link to the live site here - https://garethrogers2828.github.io/Football-Quiz/